Cloud-CV/Origami/.github/CONTRIBUTING.md

 Coding is done on feature branches and merged into it once stable and reviewed.
 To submit code, follow these steps:

-### 1. Create a new branch off of development.
+### 1. Create a new branch off of master.
 Select a descriptive branch name.

         git fetch upstream
         git checkout master